OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    We\\'ve worked hard to protect your information.
-And we\\'ve established electronic and administrative safeguards designed to make the information we collect secure.
+    We've worked hard to protect your information.
+And we've established electronic and administrative safeguards designed to make the information we collect secure.
 Some examples of those safeguards include:

     ' + '
     ' + '*   All of our employees are subject to the AT&T Code of Business Conduct (COBC) and certain state-mandated codes of conduct.
 Under the COBC, all employees must follow the laws, rules, regulations, court and/or administrative orders that apply to our business - including, specifically, the legal requirements and company policies surrounding the privacy of communications and the security and privacy of your records.
-We take this seriously, and any of our employees who fail to meet the standards we\\'ve set in the COBC are subject to disciplinary action.
+We take this seriously, and any of our employees who fail to meet the standards we've set in the COBC are subject to disciplinary action.
 That includes dismissal.

-    ' + '*   We\\'ve implemented technology and security features and strict policy guidelines to safeguard the privacy of your Personal Information.
+    ' + '*   We've implemented technology and security features and strict policy guidelines to safeguard the privacy of your Personal Information.
 Some examples are:

         ' + '
         ' + '*   Maintaining and protecting the security of computer storage and network equipment, and our security procedures require employee user names and passwords to access sensitive data;